jbx-protocol/juice-interface/README.md

 The react app is packaged and published to the (juice.work/web-production Google Cloud App Engine)[https://console.cloud.google.com/appengine?project=web-production-294102&serviceId=default].
 Once new versions have been published, they must be manually promoted in App Engine before they become live.# juicehouse

+## App styles

+The app uses (antd)[https://ant-design.gitee.io/] components.
+Antd is only compatible with LESS, so some steps have been taken here to make style variables compatible across LESS, SCSS, and TS/TSX.:

+Antd internal LESS variables are overriden in app/src/styles/antd.less.
+Run `yarn compile-less` in packages/app to compile changes.
+(Custom antd class overrides are in styles/antd-overrides.scss)

+Color variables are defined in app/src/constants/styles/colors.ts.
+Run `yarn compile-styles` to compile colors for SCSS and LESS files.
+Will also compile antd LESS variables.

 # juicehouse